How to Make a PanoramaJesse

 The Crop tool has several pre-set, standard sizes, but our panorama doesn’t fit any of those.
 So choose the Free Form option.

-Drag the corners of the crop borders to match the panorama, then click the Check Mark icon to finish.
+Drag the corners of the crop borders to match the panorama, then click the Apply check mark to finish.

 Now the image contains only the panorama.